Origin theories of Christopher Columbus: The life of Admiral Christopher Columbus by his son Ferdinand

-A biography written by Columbus's son Ferdinand (in Spanish and translated into Italian), Historie del S. D. Fernando Colombo; nelle quali s'ha particolare, et vera relatione della vita, et de' fatti dell'Ammiraglio D. Christoforo Colombo, suo padre; Et dello scoprimento, ch'egli fece delle Indie Occidentali, dette Nuovo Mondo ("Accounts of His Lordship Ferdinand Columbus; among which there are particulars and a true relation of the life, and of the deeds of the Admiral, Sir Christopher Columbus, his father; and of the discovery, which he made, of the West Indies, called the New World," abbreviated as "The life of the Admiral Christopher Columbus by his son Ferdinand"), exists.
+A biography written by Columbus's son Ferdinand (in Spanish and translated into Italian), The life of the Admiral Christopher Columbus by his son Ferdinand, exists.
 In it, Ferdinand claimed that his father was of Italian aristocracy.
 He describes Columbus to be a descendant of a Count Columbo of the Castle Cuccaro (Montferrat).
 Columbo was in turn said to be descended from a legendary Roman General Colonius.
 It is now widely believed that Christopher Columbus used this persona to ingratiate himself with the aristocracy, an elaborate illusion to mask a humble merchant background.
 Ferdinand dismissed the fanciful story that the Admiral descended from the Colonus mentioned by Tacitus.
 However, he refers to "those two illustrious Coloni, his relatives."
 According to Note 1, on page 287, these two "were corsairs not related to each other or to Christopher Columbus, one being Guillame de Casenove, nicknamed Colombo, Admiral of France in the reign of Louis XI".
 At the top of page 4, Ferdinand listed Nervi, Cogoleto, Bogliasco, Savona, Genoa and Piacenza (all inside the former Republic of Genoa) as possible places of origin.
 He also stated:

 Colombo ... was really the name of his ancestors.
 But he changed it in order to make it conform to the language of the country in which he came to reside and raise a new estate ...

 In chapter ii, Ferdinand accuses Agostino Giustiniani of telling lies about the discoverer:

 Thus this Giustiniani proves himself to be an inaccurate historian and exposes himself as an inconsiderate or prejudiced and malicious compatriot, because in writing about an exceptional person who brought so much honor to the country ...